marcus67/little_brother/ADVANCED_TOPICS.md

 configuration file upon startup.
 For every subsequent run the user and rule set data in the file will be ignored.
 These settings can be removed.
 If they are still found a warning will be issued.

-## Installation on a Slave Host (Client Server Mode)
+## Installation on a Client Host (Client Server/Master Mode)

-In addition to the master host any number of slave hosts may be configured.
+In addition to the master host any number of client hosts may be configured.
 The assumption is that the users to be monitored have login permission to all those hosts and that the usernames on all hosts match.
 In this case access times on all hosts are communicated to the master host and accumulated there.
 The master will apply the rule sets and determine which users have exceeded their access times.

-The basic installation of `LittleBrother` on a slave host is basically the same as on the master host.
+The basic installation of `LittleBrother` on a client host is basically the same as on the master host.
 See the main [README](README.md) on how to install the Debian package.
 Then follow these steps:

-*   Copy the slave configuration template <A HREF="etc/slave.config">`slave.config`</A> to `/etc/little-brother/little-brother.conf` on each slave host.
+*   Copy the client configuration template <A HREF="etc/client.config">`client.config`</A> to `/etc/little-brother/little-brother.conf` on each client host.

 *   Choose a secret access token and set this token in the configuration on the master host:

         [MasterConnector]
         access_token=SOME_LONG_AND_SECRET_TOKEN

-*   Set the same access token in the configuration on all slave hosts.
+*   Set the same access token in the configuration on all client hosts.
 On the latter also the address of the master host must be set.
 Replace `[MASTERHOST]` by the appropriate host DNS name or IP address and `[PORT]` by the appropriate port.